-Eryngium yuccifolium, commonly known as button snake-root or rattlesnake master, is an evergreen perennial forb native to Missouri.
+Eryngium yuccifolium is a distinctive plant commonly known as button snake-root or rattlesnake master.
+It’s an evergreen perennial forb native to the south eastern United States.
 Part of the tallgrass prairies, the plants occur in rocky woods, glades, and prairies.
-They mostly grow in certain regions of North America, Texas, Florida, Minnesota and Ohio.
+They mostly grow as native plants in certain regions of North America, Texas, Florida, Minnesota and Ohio.

 The rattlesnake master is hermaphrodite and produces greenish-white flowers from July to September.
 However, when not flowering, the plants form a rosette of sword-shaped, fibrous leaves that resemble those of yucca, hence the name.